Mukunth316/sdet_aio/README.md

 Framework and Testsuites are handled in separate branches under SDET_AIO main source

-Framework contains reusable and util components which are called in the test suite project as a dependency
+Framework contains reusable and util components which are called in the test suite project as a dependency The suite covers API, Mobile, Web and DB tests